Code-Institute-Submissions/LiamGaff-Book-Marked_AugResub/README.md

 # Credits

 ## Code
+* W3 School and StackFlow were greatly used through out this project.

+* The backend form validation was found on pritty printed Youtube tutorials.

 ## Acknowledgements
 * I would also like to credit and thank my mentor Brian Macharia for all his help.
+Also Eoin O'Neill who also reviewed my work and was a huge help.